 “‘Come Daveed.
 Come Paul darleeng,’ she called imperiously, holding out her arms.
 They had no choice but to come and stand in semi-darkness on either side of the well-lit Sophia.
 ‘But she was really a charming woman,’ adds David unnecessarily.”

-Back in the real world, Hjördis brought Kristina and Fiona to London in October 1965, where the British press met the girls for the first time on home soil.
+In October 1965, Hjördis brought Kristina and Fiona to London, where the British press met the girls for the first time on home soil.
 David was based at nearby Boreham Wood, making his third movie of the year, a chiller called ‘The Eye Of The Devil’.

 Hjördis passed time with shopping sprees in London, and with Christmas approaching, she and David were invited to dinner by the actor Dirk Bogarde.
 They were joined by comedian Peter Cook and his wife Wendy – who was quickly tiring of the superficial showbiz lifestyle into which she’d been dropped.